St. Michael's Church (Rockland Lake, New York): History

-After the quarry and ice industries closed down in the 1920s, the parish was suppressed in 1927 to become again a mission of St. Paul's Church in Congers from 1927 to 1963.
+Following the decline of the quarry and ice industries in the 1920s, the parish was suppressed in 1927 and reverted to a mission of St. Paul's Church in Congers from 1927 to 1963.

 Development of Rockland Lake State Park as part of the Palisades Interstate Park system began in 1958.
 As residents sold their homes and moved away the congregation dwindled.
 The mission was closed in 1963.
 The building was sold to the Palisades Interstate Commission which later demolished it in the course of establishing the state park.